nyris/SDK.Android/README.md

             enabled = false // This mode enables regrouping of the items threshold = 0.5F // The lower limit of confidences to be considered good from similarity })
-        .recommendations({
-            enabled = true // Enables recommendation type searches that return all discovered results regardless of their score.
+        .recommendations() // Enables recommendation type searches that return all discovered results regardless of their score.
-        })
         .categoryPrediction({
             enabled = true // Enables the output of predicted categories. threshold = 0.5F // Sets the cutoff threshold for category predictions (range 0..1).